 Paul explains that the very reason for spreading the gospel is so that thanksgiving towards God may abound more and more to the glory of God.
 This was his motivation for persevering in the face of persecution.
 Paul realized that the more he suffered then the more the grace of God would be made available to others.
 The more grace that was made available to others then the more people would call on the name of God.
-The more people called on the name of God then the more thanksgiving would ascend towards God.
+The more people that called on the name of God then the more thanksgiving would ascend towards God.
 And the more thanksgiving ascended towards God then the more God was glorified.

 Therefore as we get ready to celebrate a week of Thanksgiving, may we all take time in the midst of this week to do just that.
 May we not overlook the amazing grace of God that is just waiting to be acknowledged all around us, and may we give God more glory by giving God more thanks.

-10 Verses to Contemplate:
+10 Verses for Thanksgiving: